 Participant questionnaire results comparing a silicone model to an ex-vivo pig organ found a positive training experience with both models.
-Moreover, the ex-vivo partial pig model has a straightforward setup, inexpensive components and more faithfully replicates the surgical percutaneous nephrolithotomy procedure.
+Moreover, the ex-vivo partial pig model has a straightforward setup, inexpensive components, and more faithfully replicates the surgical PCNL procedure.
 Thus, training and practice for PCNL access can be meaningfully executed with this model.

-Conflicts of interest: Ben Chew is a consultant for ADVA-TEC Inc, AURIS Surgical, Boston Scientific Corporation, Olympus and Cook Medical; and a lecturer for Bard Medical.
-All other authors have no conflicts of interest to disclose.
+Competing interests: Ben Chew is a consultant for ADVA-TEC Inc, AURIS Surgical, Boston Scientific Corporation, Cook Medical, and Olympus; and a lecturer for Bard Medical.
+The remaining authors report no competing personal or financial interests related to this work.